 When the task opens in the work area, select one of the available links in the Actions box to initiate the Nmap scan.
-You can specify a local or large subnet.
+You can specify a local subnet:

-Task: Run Nmap Scan ake Actio on - Zedit Copy Export Hide Locally Hide Globally Remove cription Details Applicable Computers (0) Action History (0) Descr iption task will run an Nmap scan from the selected computers to detect unmanaged computers and ork devices.
-Use the links below to either scan the entire local subnet or to specify a particular nge. the E e complete, the scan data will be uploaded to the BES Server and automatically imported into BES Server database by the Asset Discovery Import Service.
-You will then be able to view the ts through the Unmanaged Assets report interface. timin use t chedule repeated scans or to specify advanced configuration options such as additional ports, g/aggressiveness options, specific hosts to exclude, and other Nmap command line switches, the BigFix Asset Discovery Nmap Configuration Wizard to generate a custom Nmap Scan Fixlet sage. exce remo ortant Note: This task will remove client settings that were created by Nmap scans.
-By removing ssive old client settings, it will improve performance with the BES Client.
-By default, it will we scans that were initiated over 7 days ago.
-To change this setting, run the task "Set Scanpoint nup Configuration" (ID 34).
-Nma The Nmap security scanner is used within BigFix under license from Insecure.Com LLC (The p Project).
-For more information on Nmap, as well as advanced configuration options, visit the pelow.
-Nmap supports CIDR-style addressing.
-For more details about how to specify an IP range, visit nk below. : Client machines may briefly display dos and command prompt windows as a result of running action below.
-Actio CI lick here to run an Nmap scan on the local subnet.
-CI lick here to run an Nmap scan on a specific IP range. lick here to run Nmap on the last subnet scanned.
-This action is only valid if you have previously in Nmap scan on the selected Scan Point(s).
-CI lick here for more information about Nmap.
-CI lick here for more information about BES Asset Discovery.
+Or a large subnet:

+Description

+This task will run an Nmap scan from the selected computers to detect unmanaged computers and network devices.
+Because the selected computers are connected to multiple subnets or your subnet mask indicates that you are part of a subnet with more than 1022 host addresses, you will need to specify the range of IP addresses you would like the selected "Scan Points" to scan.

+Once complete, the scan data will be uploaded to the BES Server and automatically imported into the BES Server database by the Asset Discovery Import Service.
+You will then be able to view the results through the "Unmanaged Assets" tab of the BES Console.

+To schedule repeated scans or to specify advanced configuration options such as additional ports, timing/aggressiveness options, specific hosts to exclude, and other Nmap command line switches, use the BigFix Asset Discovery Nmap Configuration Wizard to generate a custom Nmap Scan Fixlet message.

+Important Note: This task will remove client settings that were created by Nmap scans.
+By removing excessive old client settings, it will improve performance with the BES Client.
+By default, it will remove scans that were initiated over 7 days ago.
+To change this setting, run the task "Set Scanpoint Cleanup Configuration" (ID 34).

+Note: The Nmap security scanner is used within BigFix under license from Insecure.Com LLC (The Nmap Project).
+For more information on Nmap, as well as advanced configuration options, visit the link below.

+Note: Nmap supports CIDR-style addressing.
+For more details about how to specify an IP range, visit the link below.

+Note: Client machines may briefly display dos and command prompt windows as a result of running the action below.

+Actions

+- Click here to run an Nmap scan on the specified IP range. - Click here to run Nmap on the last subnet scanned.
+This action is only valid if you have previously run an Nmap scan on the selected Scan Point(s). - Click here for more information about Nmap. - Click here for more information about BES Asset Discovery.